Substance Abuse Resources in Salisbury Drug Rehab, Alcohol Rehab & Detox

 Outpatient programs are the lowest tier of treatment options but are no less important than residential or partial hospitalization programs.
 These programs are available at the local level, and they can often be the best option for individuals who feel that they can’t lose the time to a larger-scale treatment program.
 Students and parents with small children at home frequently benefit from outpatient programs that give them the flexibility to live at home throughout their recovery processes while still meeting work, school and family commitments.

 Before you settle on a treatment option for yourself or your loved one, consider the options that your health insurance plan covers.
 Understanding the level of coverage available and the preferred providers under your plan will give you a better idea of the treatment options that you can afford.
-Call The Recovery Village to speak with an intake counselor about the programs that are most accessible to you.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.